chetnashah/webconcepts/ReactHooks.md

 ### useReducer

+useReducer takes a `reducer function`, and an `initial state`, and optional lazy init function (which takes in inital state as argument and returns the first state used by render).

 1. must be pure, i.e should not make network request, schedule timeouts etc.
 2. same inputs always result in same output.
 3. Actions are queued until next render.